A glimpse of Tower Dungeon 3

 • The 1st level of the dungeon is the Crypt.
 There’s no undead over there as one might have thought, it’s not a dangerous place per se as technically it’s not part of the Golden Kingdom but just happens to be the fortuitous entrance to the dungeon.
 But weak monsters do seep in, in this book we see: the Ambulatory Mushrooms (that come in many varieties, the Japanese know their mushrooms 😀 ), Scorpions (foot-long) that hides in cracks of the walls and Slimes (watch the ceiling).

-beware the fearsome Ambulatory Mushroom!
+behold the fearsome Ambulatory Mushroom!

 • The Crypt isn’t gloomy at all, it’s bursting with activity and noise.
 Merchants have put their wares among the alcoves of the dead and do their sales over sarcophagi.
 A bit sacrilegous but hey, there’s money to be made!
 Many adventuring guilds prepare for their expeditions or rest after they’ve returned from one.
 There’s a room with a fountain that is called Rookies’ Plaza where beginners gather.